-Formerly a lodge now a house, built c.1850. (grade II listed)
+Formerly a lodge now a house, built c.1850. (grade II listed).

 The driveway to the left of the house is the original front drive to Endon Hall.

-1891 Charles Guert aged thirty one was a groom, coachman and domestic servant from Lymm.
-And wife Mary twenty nine years from Coldstream, Berwickshire and three children aged 2 to 7 years.
-The eldest was born in Manchester, the other two in Bollington
+1891: Charles Guest was resident at Endon Lodge, he was aged thirty one years and was a groom, coachman and domestic servant originally from Lymm.
+Charles lived with his wife Mary aged twenty nine years and from Coldstream, Berwickshire.
+They had three children aged between two and seven years.
+The eldest was born in Manchester and the other two in Bollington.

 1901: Endon Lodge was occupied by Manchester born John Galgani aged thirty one years,he was a coachman.
 He lived with his wife Mary aged twenty six years from Ireland and their three children also born in Ireland.
 Ten years later they were living at Endon Hall.